Attacking Open-domain Question Answering by Injecting Misinformation: Misinformation Documents Generation

-We construct the \dataset dataset as follows.
-We first select 10,026 unique context paragraphs from SQuAD 1.1, including all the 2,036 unique paragraphs from the validation set and 8,000 paragraphs randomly sampled from the training set.
-For each selected paragraph $\mathcal{C}^R$, we create a set of $N$ fake contexts $(\mathcal{C}^F_1, \cdots, \mathcal{C}^F_N)$ by modifying some information in $\mathcal{C}^R$, with the requirement that each fake context look realistic while containing contradicting information with $\mathcal{C}^R$.
+We simulate the potential vulnerability of question-answering models to corpus pollution with misinformation documents by injecting both human-written and model-generated false documents into the evidence corpus, and assess the impact on the performance of these systems.
+We base our study on the SQuAD 1.1~\cite{DBLP:conf/emnlp/RajpurkarZLL16} dataset, one of the most popular benchmarks for evaluating QA systems.
+We use all the 2,036 unique Wikipedia passages from the validation set for our study.
+For each Wikipedia passage $\mathcal{P}^R$, we create a set of $N$ fake passages $(\mathcal{P}^F_1, \cdots, \mathcal{P}^F_N)$ by modifying some information in $\mathcal{P}^R$, with the requirement that each fake passage look realistic while containing contradicting information with $\mathcal{P}^R$.

-We use two different ways to create fake contexts: 1) \textbf{via human edits}: we ask online workers from Amazon Mechanical Turk (AMT) to produce fake contexts by modifying the original context, and 2) \textbf{via \model}: our novel generative model \model, which iteratively masks and re-generates constituency spans from the original context to produce fake contexts.
+We use two different ways to create fake passages: 1) \textbf{via human edits}: we ask online workers from Amazon Mechanical Turk (AMT) to produce fake passages by modifying the original passage, and 2) \textbf{via \model}: our novel generative model \model, which iteratively masks and re-generates text spans from the original passage to produce fake passages.